tomjamfos/Bela_SineOscMethods/README.md

 Each oscillator was given a random frequency between 110 & 880 Hz, the outputs mixed and then sent to the audio output.

-The total number of oscillators used was increased untill Bela reported underuns.
+The total number of oscillators used was increased untill Bela reported underuns (using a block size of 16).
 The previous value was recorded, the process repeated 4 times and the results averaged (using the mean).

 ![alt text](https://github.com/tomjamfos/Bela_SineOscMethods/blob/main/bar_graph.png "Plotted results")